 The Planning Board is an elected board whose regulatory purpose is to administer Massachusetts General Law Chapter 41, the Subdivision Control Law, in order to promote the health, safety, convenience, morals or welfare of the inhabitants of the Town of Hull by enacting certain regulations and restrictions.
 The Planning Board is also the permit granting authority for Site Plan Review under the Zoning By-Law of the Town of Hull.

-Meetings: The Board Members meet on the second and forth Wednesday of each month at 7:30 pm at the Town Hall.
+Meetings: The Board Members meet on the second and forth Wednesday of each month at 7:30 pm at the Town Hall, unless otherwise noted.

 The Planning Board has regulatory authority as the permit granting authority under the, Subdivision Control Law (SCL), and under the Town Zoning By-Law for Section 40 - Site Plan Review (SPR) and Section 34-1A.1 Section AA Multifamily Dwellings in Business Districts.
 The Board also has responsibilities related to any proposed Zoning By-Law amendments.
 In addition the Board has, general planning responsibilities such as, open space and recreation planning, and overall master planning.